-Welcome to the 2019-2020 school year!
+Welcome to the 2020-21 school year!

+Most books within the library consist of topics, language, and issues addressing and attracting the average middle schooler.
+However, there are some upper grade level books (Young Adult) that may not be appropriate for all students within Grimmer.
+Each of these books is labled with a “YA” label.
 PLEASE NOTE: Young Adult titles may contain controversial themes, mature content, and/or profanity.
 These books will also be more challenging to read and understand.
-Therefore, I ask that if you do NOT want your student to check out the YA (young adult) books, please sign and return the exclusion sheet below.
+Therefore, I ask that if you do NOT want your student to check out the YA (young adult) books, please sign and return this sheet.
 If I do not receive this portion signed and returned, I assume YA are acceptable for your child to check out from the library.

 Please feel free to contact me with any questions or concerns throughout the school year.
 I’m excited to start another year and hope this year is successful for all Grimmer readers!